 Captain Dana Boardman, DC has spent decades guiding international sportsfishermen in some of the world’s most productive waters.
 He has led his clients to many tournament wins, record setting fish, tons of big tuna, and numerous 1,000+ lb.
 Black and Blue marlin.

-Although this resume-based Captain has weighed many Granders, he was one of the first individuals in the industry to consciously advocate for the catch and release of Granders and developed very specific techniques and custom equipment to increase the survival of these venerable fish.
+Although this resume-based Captain has weighed many Granders, he was one of the first individuals in the industry to consciously advocate for the catch and release of Granders and developed very specific techniques and custom equipment to increase the survival of these majestic fish.

 In 1995, Capt.
 Dana invented the “SNOOTER” device with Capt.
 Roddy Hays for the healthy release of giant Atlantic Blue Marlin in Madeira Portugal, which was featured in Marlin Magazine twice, first in 1998 and then reissued again in 2006.